jethornton/flexgui/docs/source/ini.rst

 	QSS = lightflex.qss

-.. note:: INPUT is checked first then THEME then QSS so the first entry found is used.
+.. note:: THEME is checked first then QSS so the first entry found is used.

 Startup File
 ------------